0x20/docs/docs/infra/cnc.md

 | OFF | ON  |  ON | ON  | ON | OFF  | ON  | OFF |

 - **SW1 -> SW3**: Currently this is set to 2.1A max peak current.
-Because you have to divide by sqrt(2) to get the RMS value we are  currently under powering the CNC.
+So we are currently under powering the CNC.
 - **SW4**: Current settings is full current.
 This should be set to half current.
 This means that when the CNC is holding and not moving only half the current is applied.
 This saves stepper motor life.
 - **SW5 -> SW8**: This is currently set to 4000 pulses per revolution.
 This is conservative.
 I noticed stepping at lower tick values (faster speeds)